Le 1862 - Les Glycines

 One visit here is worthwhile.
 Two or three visits across different seasons is how you actually understand what this kitchen can do.

 For a second visit, the logic shifts.
 Modern cuisine at this standard changes with seasonal produce, so returning in a different season, summer to autumn, or winter to spring, means a meaningfully different menu.
-The Périgord's larder shifts dramatically across the year: the region's truffles, foie gras, walnuts, and stone fruits each have their window, and a kitchen earning consistent Michelin recognition will track those cycles closely.
+The Périgord's larder shifts dramatically across the year: the region's truffles, foie gras, walnuts, stone fruits each have their window, a kitchen earning consistent Michelin recognition will track those cycles closely.

 A third visit, for those who make it that far, is the moment to interrogate the wine list more seriously or to request, if the restaurant accommodates it, a more exploratory pairing.
-By a third visit you will have a basis for comparison, what the kitchen does with its leading seasonal ingredients versus its shoulder-season menu, and that is when the nuances in Maquet's cooking become most legible.

 For context on how this style of committed regional cooking plays out across France, look at what Bras in Laguiole has done with Aubrac terroir over decades, or how Maison Lameloise in Chagny has built a multi-generation identity around Burgundian produce.
 Le 1862 is earlier in that arc, but the Michelin consistency suggests the ambition is there.
 Closer to home, the contrast with Les Prés d'Eugénie in Eugénie-les-Bains is instructive, that property shows what a decades-long regional commitment to haute cuisine looks like at full maturity.